 Illness: If your child is ill in the morning, please keep him/her home.
-Please call in all absences to your child=s school nurse.
+Please call in all absences to your child's school nurse.
 The attendance extension should be called for Macopin and the High School.
 If a student becomes ill during the school day, the parent/guardian will be contacted and must make arrangements to pick up the child or send an appointed designee.
-Students will not be able to remain in the nurse=s office all day if they are sick.
+Students will not be able to remain in the nurse's office all day if they are sick.

-Attendance: For full-day students: In order for your child to be marked present for the day, he or she must be present in class for over 4 hours.
+Attendance: For full-day students: In order for your child to be marked present for the day, he or she must be present in class for over 4 hours, (exclusive of lunch/recess and hall passing time).
 (1.)
 Absence - less than 2 hours present.
 (2.)
-2 day - 2 - 4 hours present.).
+1/2 day - 2 - 4 hours present.).
 Students in class from 2-4 hours will be credited with 2 day attendance, and students who are in class less than 2 hours will be counted as absent.

-For half-day kindergarten or preschool: A continuous program of one 2 2 hour session constitutes a full day of school.
+For preschool: A continuous program of one 2.5 hour session constitutes a full day of school.
 A student must attend at least one hour to be counted present.
-It is not possible for students enrolled in these programs to be recorded as present one-half day.
+It is not possible for students enrolled in these programs to be recorded as present onehalf day.

-Emergency Cards:
+Emergency Information:

-At the beginning of each school year, the parent/guardian is requested to complete an Emergency Information Form and return them to school.
-It is extremely important for the child=s welfare that this be done.
-Please fill out the form completely and notify the nurse of any changes that occur during the school year.
+At the beginning of each school year, the parent/guardian is requested to review all Emergency and Contact information in "Real-Time".
+Additional cell and work numbers should be added.
+It is extremely important for the child's welfare that this be done.
 Please communicate beforehand with your designated contacts so they are aware that they are emergency contacts for your child.